Bill Barrett (artist): Steel

 Barrett began welding while a student at the University of Michigan.
-His early works consisted of steel rods, joined together to create open, three-dimensional drawings.
+His early works consisted of steel rods, joined to create open, three-dimensional drawings.
 For subsequent sculptures, he filled in the negative space between the rods with molten metal and steel plates.
 From here, Barrett developed a technique of cutting steel sheets into rectangular shapes and forming the shapes into three-dimensional blocks or cylindrical forms.
 He also explored the surface of steel, grinding or brushing the surface to give his finished work texture.
 Barrett later painted his steel sculptures to prevent the final pieces from rusting.

 Aluminum

-Barrett's work with aluminum began in 1960's.
+Barrett's work with aluminum began in 1960s.
 These sculptures were composed of flat, horizontal shapes; their surfaces were bright and clean.
 They suggested Minimalist sculpture and the work of Tony Smith.

 In 1982, Barrett was commissioned for the City of New York through Percent for Art to create his largest sculpture to date, "Hari IV" (28' x 32' x 16'), for New Dorp High School on Staten Island.
 Keeping contemporary culture in mind, Barrett's title for this work comes from a graffiti "tag" that was appearing on New York City Subway cars at the time.
 The work was well received by the students, earning the nickname "the elephant".
 It became the high school's symbol, being used on the yearbook cover and adorning the football team's helmets.
 The New York Times critic Michael Brenson called this sculpture " one of the most successful public sculptures in the city."

 In 1986, Barrett was commissioned for the state of Connecticut for the Criminal Courts Building in Hartford, CT to create "Guardian", a fabricated aluminum sculpture that stands 15 feet tall.